the-butcher/PENPLOTTER.01/pp_client/NOTES.md

 TBD:

-- merge paths that are close enough (aka pen diameter) to eliminate pen-up -> no-move -> pen-down movements
-- output scale / simplify tolerance
+OK merge paths that are close enough (aka pen diameter) to eliminate pen-up -> no-move -> pen-down movements OK output scale / simplify tolerance

 - visual display of scale
 - ui-controls for scale(or output-dim respectively)
 - ui-controls for simplification
 - data-structures to have original data and the ability to change ui on the fly

-- acceleration-calculation / acceleration diagram
+OK acceleration-calculation / acceleration diagram

-  - connect preview and chart so that mouseover on either element visually indicates the same assets in the other element
+OK connect preview and chart so that mouseover on either element visually indicates the same assets in the other element

-- speed indication on preview
+OK speed indication on preview